James McEwen (footballer): Biography

 After leaving Norwich City he returned to Glossop as a player for the 1911–12 season.
 He then joined Fulham as a scout before in 1914 he joined Arsenal's coaching staff, working under manager George Morrell.
 After Morrell's resignation in 1915, McEwen took charge of first-team affairs at the club during the remainder of World War I, becoming the de facto caretaker manager of the team, which played in the London Combination.
 After the war had ended he was replaced by Leslie Knighton for the start of the 1919–20 season, but McEwen continued to stay with the club, working as a dressing-room attendant and as a coach under Herbert Chapman.

+He died at his home in Barnes in May 1942.